 The first thing to realize here is that service dogs are working animals, not pets.
 Think of it as a walking, breathing, medical assistance device.

-So, someone who is living with a disability and who uses a service animal, has the same rights to the same services and treatments as someone else who doesn’t have a disability and/or service dog.
+So, someone who is living with a disability and who uses a service animal has the same rights to the same services and treatments as someone else who doesn’t have a disability and/or a service dog.